Leonidas "Leon" P.'s Story

 He is survived by his beloved wife of 62 years, Anna (Garand) Chetsas; his children, Peter Chetsas and his wife, Susan of Newburyport, Diana Uttley and her husband, Will of Newburyport, Christopher Chetsas of Kensington, N.H., and his companion, Jeannie Asoian of Andover, Leon Chetsas of Colorado, Stephen Chetsas and his wife, Tonya of North Carolina and Reverend Alexander Chetsas and his wife, Brandy of Millis.
 He is also survived by his grandchildren, Christen Cotter, William and Michael Uttley, Alexandra Byron, Nicole Chetsas, Phoebe, Abraham and Roman Chetsas; great-grandchildren, Max, Cade, Anais, Aubrey; and many nieces and nephews.

-Relatives and friends are respectfully invited to attend visiting hours Wednesday, April 19, 2017, from 4 to 7 p.m. at Twomey, LeBlanc & Conte Funeral Home, 193 High St., Newburyport.
-Funeral services will be at 11 a.m. on Thursday, April 20, 2017, at Annunciation Greek Orthodox Church, 7 Harris Street, Newburyport.
-The family requests that those attending the church service on Thursday to please meet at the church.
+Relatives and friends are respectfully invited to attend visiting hours Wednesday, April 19, 2017, at Twomey, LeBlanc & Conte Funeral Home, 193 High St., Newburyport.
+Funeral services will be at 11 a.m. on Thursday, April 20, 2017, at Annunciation Greek Orthodox Church, Harris Street, Newburyport.
+The family request that those attending the church service on Thursday to please meet at the church.
 Burial will follow at Oak Hill Cemetery, Newburyport.
-In lieu of flowers, donations may be made to the Annunciation Greek Orthodox Church or St. Jude Children’s Hospital at www.stjude.org.
-For directions or to send condolences, please visit www.tlcfuneralhome.com.
+In lieu of flowers, donations may be made to the Annunciation Greek Orthodox Church or St. Jude Children’s Hospital www.stjude.org.

 Published on April 17, 2017